2021 Georgia Tech Fall Invitational

 - Live results on Meet Mobile: “2021 Georgia Tech Fall Invitational”

-The third and final day of competition is underway in Atlanta at the 2021 Georgia Tech Fall Invitational.
+Day 2 of competition is underway between Georgia Tech, Auburn, FSU, Florida, UGA and Iowa (women’s diving only) at the 2021 Georgia Tech Fall Invitational.

 Florida’s Mabel Zavaros got the morning session started with a big best time in the 400 IM, claiming the top qualifying spot by three seconds at 4:08.30 She split 55.66/1:01.73/1:13.44/57.47; her previous best was 4:10.12.
 Auburn freshman Jacques Rathle posted the top time in a much closer field on the men’s side, going 3:47.19 (51.47/58.19/1:04.67/52.86).
 Florida junior Kevin Vargas was just behind at 3:47.47, followed by Ian Grum at 4:38.38 and Kieran Smith at 3:49.43.

 Georgia senior Dakota Luther was the top qualifier in the women’s 100 fly with a 52.67 (24.78/27.89), one of three swimmers under 53 seconds.
 Not among them was pro Melanie Margalis, who swam an exhibition race in 53.08.